Hguimaraes/SEWUNet/docs/_posts/2019-03-11-a-brief-explanation.markdown

 For this paper we will compare a set of three models, denoted by M = {M1, M2, M3}. **M1** is a naive implementation of the model proposed on the Wave-U-Net paper but with a simple linear interpolation on the upsampling block. **M2** is very similar with the first model but we are going to use transposed convolutions for upsampling operations.
 And for the last step, for the model **M3**, we select the architecture with best performance between *M1* and *M2* and then we start to train the network as an autoencoder for weight initialization step to after that training for the main task of noise removal.

 For all architectures we used similar structures.
 The networks have a depth of 5 blocks on both paths (*L = 5*).
 The convolutions on the contracting path have a kernel of size 15 and in the expansive path a kernel size of 5.
 Also, to keep the feature map on the same size after the convolutional block, we use a reflection-padding layer before convolutioning the input, with a window of size *k // 2*, where **k** is the kernel size.
-The number of filters in each layers was designed as in the Wave-U-Net paper but with 8 additional filters per layer, as the following formula: $F = 24 \times i + 8$, for $i \in \{1, ..., L\}$.
+The number of filters in each layers was designed as in the Wave-U-Net paper but with 8 additional filters per layer, as the following formula: *F = 24i + 8*, for i ∈ {1, ..., L}.

 A last additional step was taken in order to show a pratical application of the winning model.
 Using the separate test set we evaluate the performance of the ASR system **Deep Speech**, a speech-to-text model proposed by Baidu Research and implemented in tensorflow by Mozilla.